 It is acceptable for the proposed work to focus on only one Strategy.
-In fact, applications that focus on one Strategy with clear and thorough plans for improving its programs or pathways are valued over applications that identify several Strategies that do not have clear and thorough implementation plans.
 Your application will be scored on only the applicable Strategy(ies) selected.

-c.
-CTE Pathway/Program Work Plan
+(c) CTE Pathway/Program Work Plan

 The CTE Pathway/Program Work Plan is a requirement of the application.
 Use the CTE Pathway/Program Work Plan to describe the activities and strategies that will be implemented to address the Problem Statement and to achieve the Project Objectives.
-For each K14 Pathway Quality Strategy (i.e., Curriculum and Instruction, College and Career Exploration, Postsecondary Transition, Work-Based Learning) that is the focus of this work (selected earlier in the application), you will provide:
+For each K14 Pathway Quality Strategy (i.e., Curriculum and Instruction, College and Career Exploration, Postsecondary Transition, Work-Based Learning) that is the focus of this work (selected earlier in the application), you will:

-- A. Description of work funded by K12 SWP - B. List of project activities and expected outcomes - C. Partner role and responsibilities - D. Number of students and/or teachers to be served and the way in which they will be served - E. Justification for requested funds (Return on Investment)
+- A. Describe work to be funded by K12 SWP - B. List project activities and expected outcomes - C. Identify partner roles and responsibilities

-As previously mentioned, applications that focus on one or two Strategies are scored with equal consideration as applicants that focus on three or four
+- D. Identify number of students and/or teachers to be served and the way in which they will be served and Justification for requested funds and plans for sustaining the effort (Return on Investment) - E. Describe activities designed to improve access to and completion of highskill/high-wage CTE opportunities for disproportionately impacted students.
+Include activities that are designed to intentionally improve outreach and increase targeted academic supports, such as tutoring, mentoring by professionals, and work-based learning.

-Strategies.
 Complete only the forms that reflect the Strategy in which K12 SWP funds will support.

-Note: For the K12 SWP 2020 application, work plan details will be entered directly into the NOVA platform.
-A work plan practice template, scoring rubrics, and additional resources can be downloaded at: https://www.cccco.edu/About-Us/Chancellors-Office/Divisions/Workforce-and-Economic-Development/K12-Strong-Workforce/K12-SWP-Request-for-Applications
+Note: For the K12 SWP Round 4 application, work plan details will be entered directly into the NOVA platform.
+A work plan practice template, scoring rubrics, and additional resources can be downloaded from the K12 Strong Workforce Program website.